 |THB 55,890||THB 57,890||THB 27,290|

-Please note that the dates and prices for 2016 are not confirmed yet.
-The dates shown on our website are preliminary dates for 2016 and might change.
-Also, for this tour there is yet no price available for 2016.
-If the tour price differs more than 5% from last year’s pricing you can cancel your participation until October 31, 2015 without any cancellation fee.
+Please note that the dates and prices for 2018 are not confirmed yet.
+The dates shown on our website are preliminary dates for 2018 and might change.

 Traffic in South East Asia is left handed.
 This might cause some headache for our American and European customers but not to worry, you will adapt to it fast.
 Another thing is the traffic, which is dense and sometimes full of action.
 This is one more reason why a fresh mind and properly adjusted mirrors are needed over here.
 Stop in pairs at the traffic lights and ensure you do not overpass the riders ahead of you at the green light which can result in silly accidents.